 All students must achieve grades of “B” or above in BIOL 145 and 146 and a “C” or above in all other required general education courses.

-Required general education courses may be repeated until a “C” grade is earned but the student may have to drop out of nursing in order for the course to be properly sequenced in the nursing curriculum.
+Required general education courses may be repeated until a “C” grade is earned.
+Students may drop out of nursing courses in order for the general education course to be properly sequenced within the nursing curriculum.

 Students must achieve a grade of “C” or better in all nursing courses.
-If a lower grade is earned the course may be repeated once.
+If the student drops a course or a lower grade is earned the course may be repeated once.
 If the student fails to earn a grade of “C” or better on the second attempt, they will be dismissed from the program.
 A second failure to earn a “C” in subsequent nursing courses, even though the first course may have been successfully repeated, is also grounds for dismissal.